atheiman/terraform-aws-codebuild-cicd/README.md

 # terraform-aws-codebuild-cicd

 Terraform module to quickly setup a CodeBuild project linked to multiple CodeCommit repositories.
-CodeBuild will run the `buildspec.yml` in each CodeCommit repository when `main` or `master` branch is pushed to.
+CodeBuild will run the `buildspec.yml` in each CodeCommit repository when the default branch is pushed to.
 If a branch has an open pull request, a build will run for the pull request source branch and the build status will be commented on the pull request.

 - GitHub: https://github.com/atheiman/terraform-aws-codebuild-cicd
 - Terraform Registry: https://registry.terraform.io/modules/atheiman/codebuild-cicd/aws